devdhar04/devdhar04.github.io/ws-privacy-policy.md

-# Privacy Policy for Word Search Explorer
+# Privacy Policy for Word Search Quest

 **Last Updated:** May 4, 2026

 ## Introduction

-BetterApps ("we", "our", or "us") operates the Word Search Explorer mobile application (the "App").
+BetterApps ("we", "our", or "us") operates the Word Search Quest mobile application (the "App").
 This Privacy Policy explains how we handle information when you use our App.

 ## Information We Collect

 **We do NOT collect, store, or share any personal information.**

-Word Search Explorer is designed with privacy in mind:
+Word Search Quest is designed with privacy in mind:
 - No user accounts required
 - No registration needed
 - No personal data collected